 The COVID-19 pandemic has and continues to heavily impact life for all.
-This was especially the case this summer when students across Ohio State and the country struggled to find productive opportunities to further their education after travel was no longer an option and in-person internship programs were canceled.
+This was especially the case in the summer of 2020 when students across Ohio State and the country struggled to find productive opportunities to further their education after travel was no longer an option and in-person internship programs were canceled.

 At Ohio State, the medical anthropology major is unique because it looks at how illnesses and health are understood and shaped in different cultures throughout time.